mehiskork/gym-app-mvp/docs/sync-protocol.md

 If `/sync` returns `401` while using an **account JWT**, the app records an account-session auth failure, does not clear device credentials, and blocks later linked-state sync until reauth or destructive reset.

+Missing guest device-token recovery can also happen from the missing-token path: in true guest mode, sync can register fresh device credentials and continue without restarting the app.

 ---

 ## Outbox lifecycle in detail